Vertical vs. Lateral Recruitment: Key Differences, Strategies, and Perspectives

 What is Vertical Recruitment?

-• Focus on Ambition: Target candidates who are looking to advance their careers and are motivated by growth opportunities.
+- Focus on Ambition: Target candidates looking to advance their careers and those motivated by growth opportunities.

-• Emphasize Leadership and Impact: Highlight the role’s importance in shaping the future of the company and how the right person can have a significant impact on success.
+- Emphasize Leadership and Impact: Highlight the role’s importance in shaping the company's future and how the right person can significantly impact success.

-• Be Selective: Prioritize candidates with a proven track record in leadership or those who have demonstrated their ability to step into larger roles.
+- Be Selective: Prioritize candidates with a proven track record in leadership or those who have demonstrated their ability to step into more significant roles.

 Lateral Recruitment: Moving with Purpose